6 min read

 "Understood, Watchman.
 Now if you'll excuse me, I have pressing tasks."

-I closed the door and stared at it for a moment.
-No doubt the squad leader would report back to my father in the morning, if not sooner.
-I would need to make sure they reported something acceptable, which made my stomach turn.
+I closed the door and stood there for a moment, staring at the ancient oak door.
+No doubt the squad leader would report back to my father in the morning.
+I would need to make sure they reported something acceptable, which made my stomach turn and skin burn.

 "What was that?"